Poverty in China: Urban poverty in China

-SOEs’ roles were more than employers, they are also responsible for the provision of welfare benefits, like retirement pensions, incentives for medical care, housing and direct subsidies and the like to its employees, as these burdens greatly increased production costs.
+SOEs' roles were more than employers, they are also responsible for the provision of welfare benefits, like retirement pensions, incentives for medical care, housing and direct subsidies and the like to its employees, as these burdens greatly increased production costs.
 In 1992, SOE expenses on insurance and welfare took up 35% of the total wages.
-Therefore, many people not only lost their jobs but also the social benefits and security that they were once so reliant on.
+Therefore, for millions of state-sector workers, Xiagang not only meant the loss of their jobs, but also the sudden collapse of social benefits and security that they were once so reliant on.
 The adverse consequences arising from the market reforms are evidently seen as a socially destabilizing factor.

 Lastly, the government provided little or no social benefit for the urban poor who needed the most attention.
 The Ministry of Labor and Social Security (MLSS) was the last line of defense against urban poverty in the provision of social insurance and the living allowance for laid-off employees.
 However, its effectiveness was limited in scope in which less than a quarter of the eligible urban poor actually receiving assistance.

 The Minimum Living Standard Scheme was first implemented in Shanghai in 1993 to help supplement the income of the urban poor.
 It is a last resort program that is meant to help those that don't qualify for other forms of government aid.
 The Minimum Living Standard Scheme set regional poverty lines and gave recipients a sum of money.
 The amount of money received by each recipient was the difference in their income and the poverty line.
 The Scheme has grown rapidly and has since been adopted by over 580 cities and 1120 counties.